Ahmad Mohammad Ali al-Hada

-Ahmad Mohammad Ali al-Hada is an al-Qaeda operative from Yemen whose family is described by US government officials as a "supercell" within the al-Qaeda network.
+Ahmad Mohammad Ali al-Hada is an al-Qaeda operative from Yemen whose family was described by US government officials as a "supercell" within the al-Qaeda network.
+By February 2002, the "communications hub" which al-Hada running was no longer active following the death of his son, Samir.

 Early life and Al-Qaeda

-Al-Hada is native of Dhamar Governorate, and is a veteran of Soviet–Afghan War, where he met Osama Bin Laden.
+Al-Hada is native of Dhamar Governorate, and is a veteran of Soviet–Afghan War, where he met Osama bin Laden.
 It's reported that al-Hada was a close friend of Bin Laden.
-From 1996 til 2006, was operating along with his son, Samir Al-Hada, an Qaeda safe house and a communication center in Sana'a, which was the direct link from AQ central to Yemen.
+From 1996 until 2006, he operated, along with his son, Samir Al-Hada, an al-Qaeda safe house and a communication center in Sana'a, which was the direct link from al-Qaeda central to Yemen.
 He was captured by the Yemeni government in 2006, but was set free, possibly after a tribal deal.
 As of 2007, his whereabouts are unknown.

 Family

 Al-Hada's son-in-law, Khalid al-Mihdhar, was one of the hijackers that flew American Airlines Flight 77 into the Pentagon as part of the September 11 attacks.
 Another son-in-law, Mustafa Abdulkader, has been listed on FBI terror alerts.
-In February 2002, Al-Hada's son, Sameer al-Hada, committed suicide using a hand grenade, to avoid questioning by security forces about the Cole bombing.
-Two of Ahmed Al-Hada’s brothers were killed in Afghanistan during operation “Absolute Justice” and a third brother, Abdullah Al-Hada, is wanted by the Yemen authorities for terror charges.
+In February 2002, Al-Hada's son, Samir al-Hada, committed suicide using a hand grenade, to avoid questioning by security forces about the Cole bombing.
+Two of Ahmed Al-Hada’s brothers were killed in Afghanistan during operation “Absolute Justice” in the War in Afghanistan and a third brother, Abdullah Al-Hada, is wanted by the Yemen authorities for terror charges.